NOTE 8: Income Taxes

 $

-Reconciliation between the effective tax rate on income from continuing operations and the statutory tax rate of 21% is as follows:
+Reconciliation between the effective tax rate on income from operations and the statutory tax rate of 21% is as follows:

 2024

-Provision at statutory rate
+Income tax benefit at statutory federal rate

 21.0